 Occasionally I will mix it up and add in more specific interests to give me 2 base ad sets to duplicate…

 I like to have audiences in the millions, and when testing I go for the most broadly specific interest I can find. i.e. if targeting Fishermen… I target just “Fishing”.
-With jewelry, I will add in the relationship factor as well.
+With print on demand jewelry, I will add in the relationship factor as well.

 This particular campaign started like this; Day 1 – 2 sales, Day 2 – 18 Sales, Day 3 – 126 Sales, Day 4 – 210 Sales, Day 5 – 165 Sales, Day 6 – 111, Day 7 – 122.
 Whilst it looks like it was slowing down it came back with a vengeance over the next couple of weeks.